 The Columbus & Rome Railroad, a narrow gauge line organized in 1871 as the North & South Railroad, opened its first section sometime around 1873.
 This 20-mile

 stretch north of Columbus was extended about three miles to Hamilton

 The railroad entered receivership in 1874 but construction slowly continued.
-It was extended a mile to Chipley (now Pine Mountain) in 1882.
-It was extended again in early 1885 some 17 miles to Greenville.
+In March 1882 the company was reorganized and renamed the Columbus & Rome Railway, and the tracks were extended to Chipley (now Pine Mountain) that same year.
+By early 1885 the line reached 17 additional miles to Greenville.

 In 1889 the railroad had 4 locomotives, 5 passenger cars, and 41 freight and miscellaneous cars.

 While operating its 51 miles of 3-foot gauge line between Columbus and Greenville, the C&R came under the control of the Central of Georgia.
 It was merged into that company's Savannah & Western Railroad in 1888.
 In 1895 the S&W was sold at judicial sale and conveyed to the reorganized Central.

 In 1905-06, the Central extended the railroad north from Greenville to Raymond and converted the entire line to standard gauge.